 Phosphenolpyruvate is converted into pyruvate by pyruvate kinase, which yields our second molecule of ATP.
 This is irreversible, and is therefore another key regulatory step.

 Fates of Pyruvate

 Pyruvate is a versatile molecule which feeds into numerous pathways.
 After glycolysis, it can be converted to acetyl-CoA, which has numerous metabolic destinations, including the TCA cycle.
 It can also be converted into lactate, which enters the Cori cycle in absence of mitochondria or oxygen.

 Other Important Pathway Interactions

 DHAP, an intermediate of glycolysis, can be converted to glycerol phosphate in the liver and adipose tissue.
 This can feed into biosynthetic pathways, such as triglyceride and phospholipid biosynthesis, which also recycles NADH.
 1,3-BPG can also be converted to 2,3-BPG in red blood cells to alter the affinity of haemoglobin for O2.

-Tumours have been found to have a very high rate of glycolysis (the Warburg effect).
+Tumour cells have a very high rate of glycolysis.
 This is advantageous to the tumour if it outgrows its blood supply as it can produce energy from anaerobic glycolysis faster.

 It is also clinically advantageous in the detection and treatment of cancer.
-PET scans show that radioactive glycolytic intermediates accumulate in cancer cells allowing detection.
+PET scans depict radioactive glycolytic intermediates in cancer cells, allowing detection of metastases.
 Drugs targeted at glycolysis are also used in the treatment of cancer in chemotherapy.
 An example is imatinib (Gleevec) which reduces the synthesis of hexokinase so that less glucose is trapped in the cell.